team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/jackfruit.md

 ## Storage
 In tropical climates, ripe jackfruits can be stored at room temperature for 3-4 days.
 For longer storage, cut the fruit into sections and refrigerate for up to a week.
 Unripe jackfruits can be stored at room temperature for up to a week or refrigerated for up to 3 months.

-Certainly!
-I'll convert the pest and disease information from the reference file into the requested format.

 ## Protecting your plants
 ### Pest control
 **Pest type:**
 - Shoot and fruit borer
 - Mealy bug